AbirChoudhury-26/Live-Chat-Appliaction/README.md

 **Zego Cloud**

 ## Zego Cloud
-## It provids Features for cretaing a room where you can use your Meeting Id & join as many Members to colloborate together on same pace.
+## It provides Features for cretaing a room where you can use your Meeting Id & join as many Members to colloborate together on same pace.
 ## Key Features that  are being used :
  * Audio
  * Video